Bekhterev Psychoneurological Institute

-History of creation
+History

-The Psychoneurological Institute was founded in 1907 by the domestic scientist Vladimir Mikhailovich Bekhterev as a research and higher education institution.
+The Psychoneurological Institute (as it was originally called) was founded in 1907 by the domestic scientist Vladimir Mikhailovich Bekhterev as a research and higher education institution.
 Bekhterev became the first head of this type of scientific and educational institution.

 The Psychoneurological Institute has a general availability of educational courses for people of different genders and religions, as well as the program announced by V. M. Bekhterev.
 According to the charter, the goal of the institute was to develop and disseminate knowledge in the fields of psychology and neuroscience, as well as related sciences.
 Courses in psychology, anatomy, philosophy, history, history of philosophy and psychology, history of culture and art, etc. were taught here.

 In 1908, 421 students were admitted to the first course, including 313 females.
 The opening took place on February 15, 1908.
 The second reception took place in September of the same year, 1908, when another 479 people were admitted.
 By 1915, the number of students had reached 7,000.

 The first two years, students studied at the Main Faculty, where they received a philosophical education to understand the mutual connections and dependencies between individual scientific disciplines.
 Afterwards they continued their education at the pedagogical, legal, and medical faculties (since 1911), and since 1915 at the veterinary faculties and chemical-pharmaceutical departments.

 This was facilitated by the opening of the verbal history and natural history departments.
 Of the Russian historians who taught here, in particular Professor N.I.
 Kareev (1850–1931), who did a lot in organizing the teaching of historical disciplines at the institute, he also attracted a number of specialists here.
 In the institute's lecture schedule for the 1915–1916 academic year, among the historian teachers of the verbal history department are B. L. Bogaevsky (history of Greece), I. D. Andreev (history of Byzantium and history of the Church), N. P. Ottokar (middle history), P. V. Bezobrazov (history of the South Slavs), I. V. Luchitsky (new history), G. V. Vernadsky (Russian history), M. A. Ostrovskaya (Russian history), and M. D. Priselkov (Russian story).
 Also among the subjects of the verbal history faculty are general psychopathology (P. Ya.
 Rosenbakh), history of pedagogical teachings, general pedagogy (V. V. Uspensky), methods of teaching history (M. D. Priselkov), and history of ancient philosophy (D. P. Mirtov).
 V. A. Butenko taught general history to first-year students of the main faculty (Tenishevsky Hall, Mokhovaya, 33), taught a course of new history to senior students of the Faculty of Literary History and taught seminaries on modern history (Gurevich Gymnasium, Ligovka, 1).
 In 1915, administrative concerns were added to the teaching load of V. A. Butenko – who acted as dean of the main department.